HDembinski/ambient_player/README.md

 ### Systemd Service

+Replace in `ambient_player.service`

-Replace the USER to your username and PATH in `ambient_player.service` to this project path.
+- USER with your username
+- PATH to this project path
+- USERID with your user ID (`id -u USER`)

 Copy the file `ambient_player.service` to `/etc/systemd/system/`